SeifReda30/Job-Portal-Web-Scraping/README.md

 pip install beautifulsoup4
 ```
 ## **Note**
-For Getting More Results, Specify The Number of Pages you need to extract in the Extracting Function according to The Number of Pages at the Website
+For Getting More Results, Specify The Number of Pages (NoOfPages) you need to extract in the Code according to The Number of Pages at the Website